Sections A & B will meet weekly Monday through Thursday from 9:00 to 10:00 a.m. in Room 305.

 Briefing Cases - How?

 A brief, in the sense we are using it here, is a stylized written analytical summary and appraisal of the important elements of a judicial opinion.
 (Almost all the opinions we shall read were rendered by an appellate court.)
-You encountered one model of a case brief during orientation.
+You probably encountered one model of a case brief during orientation.
 It embodies the critical elements of the standard case brief.
 However, you will find that different professors will emphasize different aspects, and not just because of personal preference.
 In Torts, we will be exploring the crucial interplay of process, substantive law, principle, and policy.
 I therefore place more emphasis on your understanding the procedure in the case than your other teachers may.
 Procedure comes first.
 So, your brief should generally follow this outline:

 1. What proceedings have taken place thus far in the case?
 How did it begin?
 Who sued whom for what? ("A pedestrian sued a car driver for damages.")
 Then what happened in the trial court?
 How did it get to the appellate court?
 What else has happened in the case?